Exor/Steam/README.md

 > The alias to Steam is already handled by the package.

-Lastly, publish the config file.
+Publish the config file.
 You can get your API key from [Steam](http://steamcommunity.com/dev/apikey)

 	php artisan config:publish syntax/steam-api

+Run the migrations.

+	php artisan migrate --package="syntax/steam-api"

 ## Usage